VedantPande01/VedantPande01/README.md

 👋 Hey there, I'm Vedant Pande!

-🎓 I'm a first-year Computer Science student, currently diving into the world of programming and development.
+🎓 I'm a Computer Science student, currently diving into the world of programming and development.
 My goal is to build real-world projects and develop strong problem-solving skills to tackle real-world problems.

 ---